-MPhil students are required to present and satisfactorily complete at least two (2) research seminars.
+PhD candidates who have completed the first year of their registration are required to present their Thesis Proposal in a Seminar (GRSM1901), PhD candidates are required to present and satisfactorily complete at least three (3) research seminars.
 Students are required to register for each research seminar in the relevant semester/academic year using the following code:

-- GRSM9101: Graduate Research Seminar I
+- 1. GRSM1901: Graduate Research Seminar I

-- 2. GRSM9102: Graduate Research Seminar II
+- 2. GRSM1902: Graduate Research Seminar II

-- 3. GRSM9103: Graduate Research Seminar III.
+- 3. GRSM1903: Graduate Research Seminar III

 Seminar presentations will be assessed on a pass/fail basis.
-Students are required to attend a minimum of 75% of the weekly Staff/Graduate Seminar each semester.
+Candidates are expected to attend a minimum of 50% of the weekly Staff/Graduate Seminar each semester.

-Full time students are allowed to complete the PhD programme in three calendar years.
+Full time candidates are allowed to complete the PhD programme in three years.